 Yaquina Head Lighthouse, Oregon’s tallest:

-Fishing boats provide fresh, locally-caught seafood all year round in Newport.
+Fishing boats provide fresh, locally-caught seafood year-round in Newport.
 Crabs, all variety of fish, oysters – make sure to try some while you are there.
-We liked Ocean Bleu Seafoods at Gino’s for one particular reason: they served the best looking, healthy and tasty kid’s meal ever!

 Seal Rock was our favorite place to explore tide pools.
 It was very quiet and serene during our trip to the Oregon Coast.
 The views are majestic!
 Stop for a brief visit or spend a couple of hours.
 A short and easy hike leads to the beach.
 Restrooms and parking are close to the trail.